 From June 2019 all images uploaded will have a text alternative that can be understood by screen readers.
 We have a backlog of thousands of images without such descriptions but have a plan in place to provide these going forward.

-We are producing captions for all pre-recorded audio content in synchronised media, starting with our most popular content.
 The presence of captions is visible in the video player configuration tools, and their display can be toggled on or off.

 We are investigating how and where to introduce audio descriptions of video content.
 We recognise that the addition of narration to the soundtrack of video content to describe important visual details that cannot be understood from the main soundtrack alone would open up our content to new audiences.
 For the time being, we have introduced a video player that will support audio descriptions, and will continue to experiment on this front.